What Happens When You Overprice Your Home?

 Why does the first week of a listing matter so much?

-When your home first hits the market in Westerville, it gets a level of attention it will never get again.
-The buyers who have been watching their price range for months all see it at once.
+When your home first hits the market, it gets a level of attention it will not get again.
+Buyers who have been watching their price range see it.
 Their agents see it.
-Everyone with a saved search for your neighborhood and price point gets the alert.
-For roughly a week, your home is the new thing, and new gets looked at.
+Saved searches send alerts.
+For a short period of time, your home is the new listing everyone is comparing to the other choices available.

 What does overpricing a home actually cost?

-I recently had a listing where the sellers wanted to price their home based largely on a similar home a few houses down that was listed at a higher number.
+I recently had sellers who wanted to price their home partly around a similar home a few houses away that was listed at a higher number.
 I understood the thinking.
-The other house felt like a good comparison, and they didn't want to leave money on the table.
+The other home felt like a logical comparison, and they did not want to leave money on the table.
+We started below that competing listing, but still higher than where I believed buyers were seeing the value.
+After about a week with very little activity, we adjusted the price.
+Not long after, we had an offer.
+The higher-priced home down the street was still sitting.

 In Plain English

-For sale sign in front of a Central Ohio home representing days on market and pricing strategy
+For sale sign in front of a Central Ohio home representing pricing strategy and days on market

-How do days on market change how buyers see your home?
+How do days on market affect buyer perception?

 Average days on market in Delaware County, Ohio (May 2025 through May 2026).
 Homes took an average of 34 days to sell in May 2026, down from a winter peak of 57 days.
 Source: Trendgraphix, Inc.

-Why doesn't a price reduction put you back where you started?
+Why doesn't a price reduction reset the listing?

-How should you price a Westerville home to sell?
+How should you price your home before listing?

 Is it smart to price your home high to leave room to negotiate?

 Usually not.
-Pricing high to leave negotiating room often pushes your home above the price range where qualified buyers are searching.
-Instead of creating leverage, it can reduce showings during the most important days your home is on the market.
+Pricing high to leave negotiating room can push your home above the range where qualified buyers are searching.
+Instead of creating room to negotiate, it may reduce showings during the most important early days on the market.

 Does overpricing a home hurt the final sale price?